Pages

 A 1933 review from Variety magazine pegged Beauty of Sale perfectly: "Pulp magazine fiction made for subway-riding stenographers...romantic hoke skillfully dressed up."

 It may be hoke, but mighty entertaining hoke it is!
-Beauty for Sale has a well-shaken blend of drama and comedy.
+Beauty for Sale is a well-shaken blend of drama and comedy.
 It begins with sentimentality, reaches a dramatic climax, and then takes a sudden and brief dip into screwball comedy.
 This may sound like a potent mixture for an MGM film, yet the final result is quite pleasing.
-The film was the forerunner of the lush - and much more dramatic - melodramas of the 1950s ( e.g. Three Coins in a Fountain, The Best of Everything ), and like those films, even when you know the ending you can sit through them over and over again and still enjoy it.
+The film was a forerunner of the lush - and much more dramatic - melodramas of the 1950s (e.g. Three Coins in a Fountain, The Best of Everything), and like those films, even when you know the ending you can sit through it over and over again and still enjoy it.

 "It's a pity mother didn't drown you as a pup!" - Carol